List of Dyson products: Lighting

 In 2015 Dyson introduced the "CSYS" range of LED lamps.
 The lamps incorporate heat pipe technology designed to extend the life of the product, by cooling the LED emitters.

 In 2018, Dyson released the "Lightcycle", featuring the same heat pipe technology as the previous CSYS lights, but with Bluetooth connectivity via the Dyson Link app, and the ability to adjust the intensity and colour temperature to both the individual and their surroundings.

 Medical care

 In March 2020, in light of the COVID-19 pandemic, Dyson announced that they would be supporting UK hospitals by manufacturing ventilators.
-On March 25, it was announced that the British government had ordered 10,000 units of The CoVent from the company, subject to passing stringent medical tests.
+On 25 March, it was announced that the British government had ordered 10,000 units of The CoVent from the company, subject to passing stringent medical tests.
 The plan was cancelled a month later, after Dyson realized that it would be difficult for a company with no history of manufacturing ventilators to quickly obtain regulatory approval.

 Wearables

 In March 2022, Dyson introduced Dyson Zone, a noise-cancelling headphone that doubles as an air purifier for the face.
+The Dyson Zone headphones combine personal air purification with high-quality audio features.
+Equipped with miniature compressors and dual-layer filters, they capture particles and gas pollutants while providing a stream of clean air.
+The headphones feature four air purification settings and adaptive functionality for tailored air delivery.
+With advanced active noise cancellation (ANC) using 11 microphones, they can reduce external volume significantly.
+The headphones boast a long battery life of 50 hours for audio and include technology for clear voice calls.
+The Dyson app complements the headphones by monitoring real-time air quality and noise levels, allowing users to adjust settings accordingly.
+These headphones address the global issue of air pollution, particularly prevalent in low- and middle-income countries.
+Despite their high cost, they offer a solution for those concerned about air quality and its impact on health.